ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02A_Smalltalk.md

 It captures the missing attribute `name`.
 Then it returns a placeholder function `handler` that, when called, delegates to `self.not_found(...)`.

-The `not_found` method teaches the parrot a new “method” on the fly and then immediately invokes it.
+The `not_found` method teaches the parrot a new "method" on the fly and then immediately invokes it.
-The `new_method` appends the phrase to that instance’s `known_phrases`.
+The `new_method` adds the phrase to that instance’s `known_phrases`.

 The call to `setattr(self.__class__, message, new_method)` attaches `new_method` to the class.
 Now all `Parrot` instances have a method with the name in the argument `message`.